Abby's Flower Tower: History

-In 2006, SeaWorld Orlando announced plans to add three family rides in the Shamu's Happy Harbour area - Jazzy Jellies, a jellyfish-themed samba tower ride, the Shamu Express, a killer whale-themed junior roller coaster and Swishy Fishies, a teacup ride waterspout-themed teacup ride as well as four stories of nets and tunnels, a huge sand box, and a playful pirate ship.
+In early 2006, SeaWorld Orlando announced plans to add three family rides in a new area called Shamu's Happy Harbor: Jazzy Jellies, Shamu Express (an orca-themed children's roller coaster), and Swishy Fishies (a waterspout-themed teacups ride), as well as several children's play areas.

-The Jazzy Jellies ride was opened to the public at the end of the year in 2006.
-It was manufactured by Zamperla, an Italy-based thrill rides and roller coasters manufacturing company.
+Jazzy Jellies opened to the public at the end of 2006.

-In May 2017, it was announced that Shamu's Happy Harbor became converted into Sesame Street Land.
+In May 2017, it was announced that Shamu's Happy Harbor would be rethemed to Sesame Street the following year.

-On April 8, 2018, the ride, alongside the Shamu Express roller coaster. closed as part of the retheming of Shamu's Happy Harbor into the Sesame Street Land area.
-The ride reopened as Abby's Flower Tower on March 27, 2019, along with the rest of the area.
+On April 8, 2018, Shamu's Happy Harbor closed to begin its conversion.
+The ride reopened as Abby's Flower Tower on March 27, 2019, along with the rest of the area, which had been renamed Sesame Street.

 Attraction summary

-Ride

-Abby's Flower Tower is a balloon style ride that can lift up a tower and can spin through the visitor's controls.
-There are eight Flower pot themed tea cups for the riders which lifts and spins riders to heights of 30 feet in the air.
-The duration of the ride is about 1 minute.
-It is open for kids that are around 14 years old and older.
-The riders must be at least 42 inches tall or accompanied by a supervising companion at least 14 years old to ride.
+Abby's Flower Tower is a spinning ride that lifts up a tower and allows for individual spinning of rider vehicles through the rider's control of a wheel in the middle of each gondola.
+Each gondola spins separately around the tower as well.
+There are eight flower pot-themed gondolas for riders, which lift to heights of 30 feet in the air.
+A ride cycle lasts about one minute.
+Riders must be at least 42 inches tall or accompanied by a supervising companion at least 14 years old to ride.